JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 [//]: # (title: Create your first multiplatform application)
 [//]: # (auxiliary-id: Create_first_multiplatform_application)

-Once you've [setup your mobile multiplatform environment](setup.md), it's time to create your first application.
+Once you've [set up your mobile multiplatform environment](setup.md), it's time to create your first application.

 1. In Android Studio, select **File** | **New** | **New Project**.
 2. Select **Mobile Application** in the list of project templates, and click **Next**.